Cosmo3DFlow: Wavelet Flow Matching for Spatial-to-Spectral Compression in Reconstructing the Early Universe: Experiments

-We compare Cosmo3DFlow against the diffusion baseline across multiple dimensions: convergence (Figure~\ref{fig:convergence_steps}), efficiency--quality trade-off (Figure~\ref{fig:efficiency}), physics validation metrics (Figure~\ref{fig:qualitative_metrics}), and qualitative reconstruction fidelity (Figure~\ref{fig:qualitative_results}).
-Quantitative results are summarized in Table~\ref{tab:quijote}.
-As shown in Table~\ref{tab:quijote}, Cosmo3DFlow consistently outperforms the diffusion baseline across all datasets and resolutions.
+\textbf{Comparison to the diffusion baseline.} We assess our method against the diffusion baseline along four axes.
+Cosmo3DFlow preserves sharp small-scale structure without the blurring seen in the baseline (Figure~\ref{fig:qualitative_results}).
+Quantitatively, it reaches matching reconstruction quality with substantially fewer sampling steps (Figure~\ref{fig:efficiency}), converges faster in VRMSE (Figure~\ref{fig:convergence_steps}), and aligns near-perfectly with the truth on power spectrum, cross-correlation, and transfer function (Figure~\ref{fig:qualitative_metrics}).
+As summarized in Table~\ref{tab:quijote}, Cosmo3DFlow consistently outperforms the diffusion baseline across all datasets and resolutions.
 At $128^3$ on the Standard Latin Hypercube, it achieves a VRMSE of 0.50 vs.\ 0.63, cross-correlation of 0.88 vs.\ 0.82, and a power spectrum $R^2$-score of 0.99 vs.\ 0.70.
 These gains are consistent across the Big Sobol Sequence and Non-Gaussian datasets, demonstrating robustness to varying cosmological parameters and primordial non-Gaussianity.
+This baseline uses a stochastic differential equation (SDE) for diffusion sampling.
+To ensure an equitable comparison, we further isolate the contribution of deterministic ODE sampling from our wavelet-space formulation and additionally compare Cosmo3DFlow (ODE) against the deterministic Probability Flow ODE (PF-ODE) variant of the diffusion baseline using the Euler method, as shown in Table~\ref{tab:pfode} of the Appendix.
+As reported on the Quijote Standard Latin Hypercube, Cosmo3DFlow still maintains a sizable margin in speed and quality.